 \subsection{Similarity Matrices and Calibration Data}

 Let $DB$ denote the database traversal and $Q$ the set of query images.
-A similarity matrix $S \in \mathbb{R}^{|DB|\times|Q|}$ is computed using Cosine similarity between descriptors.
-The query set is partitioned into calibration queries $Q_{cal}$ with ground-truth correspondences, and deployment queries $Q_{val}$ without ground truth.
-This yields $S_{cal}$ and $S_{val}$, with binary ground-truth labels $GT_{cal}$ available only for calibration.
+A similarity matrix $S \in \mathbb{R}^{|DB|\times|Q|}$ is computed using cosine similarity between descriptors.
+The query set is partitioned into a set of calibration queries $\{Q^{cal}\}$ with ground truth correspondences, and deployment (or validation) queries $\{Q^{val}\}$ without ground truth.
+This yields $S^{cal}$ and $S^{val}$, with binary ground truth labels $GT^{cal}$ available only for calibration.